Skyrah1/dnd-blog/_posts/2020-05-28-barbarian.md

 - You like dealing massive amounts of damage to a single target
 - You want to protect your teammates by drawing the attention of your enemies, while also being durable enough to survive yourself
-- You like the idea of playing a character similar in concept to The Doomslayer/Hulk/literally almost any anime protagonist with a transformation power-up
+- You want to play a character similar in concept to The Doomslayer/Hulk/literally almost any anime protagonist with a transformation power-up

 You might want to consider playing something else if: